natuelabs/challenge/README.md

         php artisan migrate:refresh --seed

-- Run command on Cmder/terminal to run the project:
+- Run command on Cmder or Cmd to run the project:

         php artisan serve